 (1) Get a domain name

-You can get domain names at lots of places (GoDaddy.com is one of the cheapest options) but you can also use the hosting site (Bluehost) that I’ll be introducing below, which is easier for you, as you’ll have domain and hosting in one place — and it is almost as cheap as GoDaddy.
+You can get domain names at lots of places (GoDaddy.com is one of the cheapest options) but you can also use the hosting site (Bluehost) that I introduce below, and have domain and hosting in one place.

 (2) Get a hosting account

 - WordPress recommended.
 There are only four hosting companies recommended by WordPress and Bluehost is one.